Seven decades of Hampton Roads philanthropy

-- Helps build the Virginia Aquarium & Marine Science Center and NAUTICUS, renovate the Harrison Opera House, expand the Children’s Museum of Virginia and Norfolk Botanical Garden, open the Atlantic Wildfowl Heritage Museum and support the new Virginia Arts Festival.
+- Helps build the Virginia Aquarium & Marine Science Center and NAUTICUS, renovate the Harrison Opera House, expand the Children’s Museum of Virginia and Norfolk Botanical Garden, open the Atlantic Wildfowl Heritage Museum and start the Virginia Arts Festival.

 - Provides the United Way of South Hampton Roads $1.2 million to improve the buildings that house 15 area nonprofits.

-- Provides funds to expand the Foodbank of Southeastern Virginia, to improve the Boys & Girls Clubs of South Hampton Roads and to build a headquarters for the Girl Scout Council of the Colonial Coast.
+- Provides funds to expand the Foodbank of Southeastern Virginia and the Eastern Shore, to improve the Boys & Girls Clubs of South Hampton Roads and to build a headquarters for the Girl Scout Council of the Colonial Coast.

 - Helps start ForKids Inc. to help homeless families gain stability.